The Rise and Fall of Dragon Empires

 Some examples of concept art created for the game.

-Confusingly the Dragon Empires website appears to outline that PVP was intended to be optional, but then outlines it as an unnavoidable aspect of the game?
+Confusingly, the Dragon Empires website appears to outline that PVP was intended to be optional, but then outlines it as an unavoidable aspect of the game?
 Which is a little puzzling.

 As the hierarchy of territorial ownership between clans is a fundamental part of Dragon Empires, Player vs Player combat is an optional part of your rise to power.
 It matters not if you are the outlaw raiding travelling traders in the wilderness, or the bounty hunter that protects their welfare - you will eventually come into conflict with human opponents.
 Whether this transpires as a one on one duel, or an all-out war as rival clans clash, there are often far bigger prizes than a traveller’s purse of gold to be fought over.
 More is at stake than fame and fortune however.
 Be careful who you swear allegiance to, as your individual decisions can change the political map of the Dragon Empires.